Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: DC and THz characterization

 Clearly, the lowest $\rm{NEP}^{op}_V$ values are obtained at 400~GHz, close to the maximum magnitude of the antenna impedances, where the best power coupling is achieved.
+It is worth noting that close to this frequency, also the field enhancement factor $E_{||}$ ($\sim$1500 at 400 GHz) of the two antenna layouts peaks (see Supporting Information, Fig. S6(b)).
+Larger values of $E_{||}$ lead to an increased carrier heating in the antenna gap, which is advantageous for the detector performance.
 For the AAC-type device, we obtain a minimal $\rm{NEP}^{op}_V$ of 232~pW/$\surd{\rm{Hz}}$, 80\% larger than the record value of 130~pW/$\surd{\rm{Hz}}$ achieved with a CVD G-TeraFET, also at 400~GHz (data point shown as blue open star in \Figrefa{fig:NEP})\cite{Generalov2017}.
 The latter value was obtained with a device fabricated on an undoped (high-resistivity) substrate.
-As shown in the supplementary (Fig. S2), the substrate doping leads to Drude absorption of the THz radiation, attenuating the beam by a factor of 0.66 (determined experimentally via transmission measurements).
+As shown in the Supporting Information (Fig. S2), the substrate doping leads to Drude absorption of the THz radiation, attenuating the beam by a factor of 0.66 (determined experimentally via transmission measurements).
 Multiplying the measured $\rm{NEP}^{op}_V$ value of 232~pW/$\surd{\rm{Hz}}$ with the attenuation factor yields a hypothetical $\rm{NEP}^{op}_V$ value of $0.66 \cdot 232$~pW/$\surd{\rm{Hz}} = 153$~pW/$\surd{\rm{Hz}}$ for an absorption-free Si substrate, close to the record value from above.
 Finally, we present two more data points in \Figrefa{fig:NEP}, which we obtained with devices on undoped substrate upon further optimization of the contact resistance.
 We achieved a minimum $\rm{NEP}^{op}_V$ of 101~pW/$\surd{\rm{Hz}}$ with an AAC-type device (open green star) and of 114~pW/$\surd{\rm{Hz}}$ with an SAC-type one (open red star), both at 400~GHz.
 For the latter, the best operational point was extracted from the 2D TG~1/TG~2-biasing map of $\rm{NEP}^{op}_V$ presented in \Figrefc{fig:NEP}.
 The reduced contact resistance of the devices led to a peak $R_{DS}(U_{GS})$ resistance of 5.5~k$\Omega$ rather than the 7~k$\Omega$ of non-optimized devices.
 To the best of our knowledge, both $\rm{NEP}^{op}_V$ values represent the lowest values reported for CVD G-TeraFETs to date.